 The transportation sector shall be included in the list of critical facilities and infrastructure to ensure transportation resilience is a priority during de-energization events.
-The definition of transportation facilities and infrastructure for this purpose includes facilities associated with automobile, rail, aviation and maritime transportation for civilian and military purposes.
+The definition of transportation facilities and infrastructure for this purpose includes facilities associated with automobile, rail, aviation, major public transportation, and maritime transportation for civilian and military purposes.